bossletseb/QIS/README.md

 If Telegram: input Telegram API Token and Chat ID (see Notifications section on how to get credentials) <br/>
 If G-Mail: input G-Mail address and password (see Notifications section for further instructions) <br/>
 - Press 'Test Notification' button to verify credentials (expected outcome: "Connection successful" message received)
-- Change to 'Modules' Tab
+- Switch to 'Modules' Tab
 - Use 'Fetch All' button to add currently exams you are currently registered for
 - Add additional modules as required (by module ID as found on QIS)
 - Press 'Run QIS' button for one-off validation or;